 Few organizations have impacted their community as positively and powerfully as Harlem Children’s Zone.
-Famous for its ground-up, placed-based solutions, HCZ has built a culturally-responsive model that addresses the holistic needs of the people of Central Harlem, NYC.
+Famous for its ground-up, location-based solutions, HCZ has built a culturally-responsive model that delivers gift card relief to the community of Central Harlem, NY.
 The team at eGifter Rewards is humbled and proud to be a part of the extended Harlem Children’s Zone family.
-Without further ado, here’s our Client Spotlight: Harlem Children’s Zone.
+Thousands of families owe a debt of gratitude to our client spotlight: Harlem Children’s Zone Sends Gift Card Relief.

 Here is our inspiring conversation with Wesner Pierre, Senior Managing Director of Programs for Harlem Children’s Zone.

 Q: Tell us about the Harlem Children’s Zone — what is your north star?

 HCZ launched twenty years ago with one of the most ambitious goals in U.S. history: to end generational poverty—for the people of Central Harlem and, in time, countless communities across the world.
 In Harlem, we have approached this through on-the- ground, all-around programming that builds up opportunities for children and families to thrive in school, work and life.
 Today, we are humbled and honored to work with leaders all over the world who seek to replicate our model for their vulnerable citizens.

 Q: Help us understand what led you to realize gift cards can help.

 The pressure from COVID-19 was sudden and intense.

 First, there is the reality that COVID-19 took a disproportionate toll on low-income communities of color, including our own.

 Second, our elder and/or immuno-compromised community members still needed healthcare but had challenges with access.